When designing for the screen, there are any number of layouts to contend with. To allow our designs to adapt, we need both precision and flexibility.

 - Windows: Control + Shift + 4

-- Find the Layout Grids section in the Properties Panel.
+- Find the Layout grids section in the right sidebar.

-- Click the "open eye" icon next to the Layout Grid to toggle it OFF:
+- Click next to the layout grid to toggle it off:

-- Click "closed eye" icon next to the Layout Grid to toggle it ON:
+- Click next to the layout grid to toggle it on:

-Once you have perfected the ideal Layout Grid, you can create a Style to reuse it across your designs.
-Learn more about Styles in our Creating Styles article.
+Once you have perfected the ideal layout grid, you can create a Style to reuse it across your designs.

 Note: Related Components will be determined by:

-- Select the Frame you wish to copy.
+- Select the frame you want to copy.

-- Click on the Layout Grid in the Properties Panel.
+- Click on the layout grid in the right sidebar.

 - Windows: Ctrl + C